mrclay/minify/min/README.txt

 add a number to the querystring (/min/?g=js&1234) and alter it whenever a source file is changed.
 If you have a build process you can use a build/ source control revision number.
-If not, the utility function Minify_groupUri() will return "versioned" Minify URLs for use in your HTML.
+If not, the utility function Minify_groupUri() will return "versioned" Minify URIs for use in your HTML.
 E.g.:

 <?php
 require $_SERVER['DOCUMENT_ROOT'] . '/min/util.php';